erikor/cudalite/README.md

 ## Motivation

 There is already a package for interfacing R and CUDA, the aptly named RCUDA which provides an elegant and comprehensive interface to CUDA computation.
 That package likely would meet your needs.
 However, I decided to develop the `cudalite` package for a couple of reasons.
 First, RCUDA did not compile out of the box for me.
 (Although I have since been able to resolve those issues, and I desribe the fixes in issues raised at the RCUDA github repository.)
-Second, I wanted a simple, relatively low level interface (and therefore highly flexible) interface to CUDA.
+Second, I wanted a simple, relatively low level (and therefore highly flexible) interface to CUDA.
 Finally, I wanted to have a solid understanding of the fundamentals of CUDA and how data was flowing back and forth between R, the host, and the device.

 Thus, `cudalite` was born.
 I hope you find it useful and simple to use.
 If you would rather use RCUDA, by all means do so.